Some features and functions are referenced in the UPDD documentation that requires further explanation. Here it is!

 In this instance, plugging in a 4th controller would result in the name of the new controller being XYZ Inc, M123, USB.

-UPDD utilises two daemon (background) processes;
+UPDD utilises a number of daemon (background) processes;

 Implements functions that are used across all platforms.